 How to know if you need a mid-season break

 If you live in the Northern Hemisphere, by July you’ve likely done a lot of riding or racing.
 You may have had goals in March and then tried to extend that fitness into June, or you simply took advantage of two or three months of warm weather.
-In training speak, you’ve accumulated a lot of Also referred to as TL, and a component of the XPMC, this represents the exponentially-weighted moving average of activity XSS...
-(See Training Load.).
+In training speak, you’ve accumulated a lot of Training Load (TL).
 Everyone’s ability to handle the volume differs, but even the pros reach a point where they need to take a physical and mental break from the bike.
 You know it’s probably time to take a break if:

 - You feel flat, are experiencing reduced motivation, or are lacking ‘snap’ in your legs.
 You may even exhibit symptoms of mild depression;

 - You have trouble falling asleep or staying asleep;

 - You have higher than normal cravings for carbs and simple sugars;

 - Your Training Load continues to rise but one or more of your Fitness Signature parameters (PP, HIE, TP) is declining.
 You may even feel like you’re putting in stronger and stronger efforts in training, but you’re not seeing any Breakthroughs;

 - The Xert Adaptive Training Advisor (XATA) indicates that you should feel fresh but you’re not feeling fresh at all!
 (This is a great time to check your Account Settings / Profile to make sure your Time Constants read 22/12, 22/12, 60/5, not 42/7 across the board – those are outdated.)
 In fact, if you’re using the XATA you may not even be able to complete the prescribed workouts;